 School of Global and International Studies

-IU has broken ground on its new School of Global and International Studies (SGIS), the first such school developed for the post-9/11 era.
+IU has broken ground on its new School of Global and International Studies (SGIS), and Ambassador Lee A. Feinstein has been named the school's founding dean.
 SGIS amplifies IU Bloomington research and teaching expertise in critical areas such as international development, governance, communication, and humanitarian aid, and will offer undergraduate, graduate, and executive degrees in tracks including human rights, cultural diplomacy, and international security.

 The school, approved by the Board of Trustees in August 2012, is organized within the College of Arts and Sciences and brings together the expertise of more than 350 core and affiliated faculty members from across the campus and from IU’s 11 federally funded Title VI area studies centers.